Richard E. Frye: Research

-Frye's most cited paper is one published in 1990, which studied the effects of cigarette smoking on the sense of smell.
+One of Frye's earlier highly cited papers was published in 1990, which studied the effects of cigarette smoking on the sense of smell.
 In fact, much of Frye's early research focused on olfaction.

 Frye's more recent research focuses on the potential environmental causes of autism, as well as physiological abnormalities that have been observed in autistic individuals.
 Specifically, he and his co-authors, who include Dan Rossignol, have concluded that it is possible that autistic individuals suffer from immune dysregulation and oxidative stress, as well as that mitochondrial dysfunction is more common in such individuals than in the general population.
 In addition, Frye's research has concluded that autism may be caused by exposure to toxicants.
 Frye has also published research on the use of dietary supplements as autism treatments, including melatonin and tetrahydrobiopterin, and recently coauthored a review regarding treatments for children with both autism and seizures, which concluded that "limited evidence is available on the effectiveness of treatments for seizures in children with autism."
 However, Frye also said that this paper "...demonstrates that certain treatments could be beneficial for treating both autism symptoms and seizures at the same time."
 Another of Frye's studies concluded that many autistic children have abnormal levels of gut bacteria, and that these children exhibit abnormal energy metabolism as a result.
 Some have speculated that the results of this research "could create blood tests for early screening of the condition [i.e. autism]."
 In 2016, Frye contributed the foreword to a medical memoir of autistic siblings with abnormal gut bacteria and related biomarkers.